riscvarchive/riscv-code-size-reduction/README.md

 Linker script and Global Pointer optimization
 -------------------------

-The position of the Global Pointer (GP) is fundamental for the code size problem, since memory operations exploit it as a base register for the addressing without the need to pre-load an immediate (the base for the addressing) in a register.
+The position of the Global Pointer (GP) is fundamental for the code size problem since memory operations exploit it as a base register for the addressing without the need to pre-load an immediate (the base for the addressing) in a register.
 Given the 12-bit signed-immediate encoding of the memory operations, the GP is effective when the memory address falls within the interval [GP-2KiB, GP+2KiB), so frequently accessed data should be placed in this range to maximize the code-size/performance benefit.
 This operation can be done inside the linker script.

 ABI modification proposal
 -------------------------

-A second GP would be beneficial especially for applications with scattered memory maps, in which some important data can be put far away from the GP.
+A second GP would be especially beneficial for applications with scattered memory maps, in which some important data can be put far away from the GP.
 A possible approach can be a modification of the ABI to free-up the Thread Pointer (TP) register, which is often unused in many applications.
-This special register cannot be allocated by the compiler, and making it general-purpose or modifying its actual role (e.g. a second GP) could benefit both code-size and performance of the embedded applications.
-As already mentioned, the TP can also be used as a general purpose register.
+This special register cannot be allocated by the compiler, and making it general-purpose or modifying its actual role (e.g., a second GP) could benefit both code-size and performance of the embedded applications.
+As already mentioned, the TP can also be used as a general-purpose register.
 This would be important also for the RV32E extension, as the TP is one of the 16 available registers (x4).

 Library support
 -------------------------